BigMurph619/Murphmon/README.md

     <li>You may only smash rocks once for their possible item.</li>
     <li>Radio Tower is 3 different dungeons in 1, you may heal between each part.</li>
     <li>The mid-game pivot area is the Bug Catching contest.
 You MAY NOT use save states or "bank" any catches.
 If you faint, your run is over.
 Be very careful to not accidently catch anything you dont mean to, it WILL count as a pivot if you leave the bug contest with that mon.
 You may catch something else to replace it within the same visit to avoid being locked into something you don't want.</li>
     <li>You MUST use your pre-pivot in the front of your party throughout the pivoting process.
+You may not use damaging moves on pivot options.
 You may scout Pokemon within the bug catching contest using protect, etc. Fainting a Pokemon who traps you is ok.
 Self-destruct, etc. incidents are ok.</li>
     <li>You may participate in the Pokeathlon once and use your points to purchase one item as a reward.</li>
     <li>You may use the healing house en route to Victory Road like a Pokemon Center.</li>
     <li>You may not farm Poison Healing on wilds.</li>